kosail/dotfolio/README.md

 1. ### Media player works seamlessly on web target, but in Desktop it has a bug in which if the audio is paused, then it cannot be played again.
     Although, it's okay.
 This project focuses on web target, and I use desktop implementation just for its hot reload capabilities, which really makes my life easier when quickly prototyping or fast debugging.
-2. ### Dotfolio does not play well with small screens I just realized that Compose works with density, not with actual screen size.
-I feel so foolish of not realizing that on time... ugh.
-I have made a small fix in DesktopShortcuts chaing the Column for a FlowColumn, but still elements and text are too big.

 </details>

 ---